LazerFX/gilded.rose/Refactor-Steps.md

 Now we can start looking at simplifying some of the logic.
 One of the easiest things you can do is invert an `if` statement.
 An example is the `SellIn < 0` clause, where the `AgedBrie` value is wrapping everything else.
 If we invert the if statement, we can put that clause into its own area, and reduce the nesting of the rest of the code.

 ---

+After doing this, we can see clearly now that there are two nested if statements with no associated code.
+We can combine these if statements to reduce nesting.

+---